rust-lang/cargo/design-docs/pubgrub-resolver.md

 ## 9. Prioritized next steps

 1. ~~Run `tests/resolve.rs` through pubgrub.~~ **DONE** via `CARGO_TEST_PUBGRUB`
-   (see §2/§3). `resolve.rs` 37/37, `pubgrub.rs` 28/28.
-Next: extend the switch
+   (see §2/§3). `resolve.rs` 37/37, `pubgrub.rs` 28/28; `proptests.rs` also
-   to also run the proptests and the full `cargo test -p resolver-tests` under PubGrub in CI.
+   passes 5/5 under the env var at the default 256 cases.
+The env var is now *also* honored at the resolver dispatch fork (not just in the resolver-tests harness), so the full `cargo test -p cargo --test testsuite` can be run on PubGrub — see §12 for the current survey results.
+Next: wire a curated green subset into CI (the full testsuite is not yet pass/fail-clean).
 2. **Scale the property test** (bump cases way up; loop it).
 It is the Cargo team's de-facto correctness gate.
-3. **Verify conservative-update paths**: existing-lock reuse, `cargo update -p`, `--precise`.
-Add tests that resolve, mutate one dep, and re-resolve.
+3. ~~**Verify conservative-update paths**: existing-lock reuse, `cargo update -p`, `--precise`.
+Add tests that resolve, mutate one dep, and re-resolve.~~ **DONE at the resolver level** via `pubgrub_update.rs` (8 deterministic differential tests) and a new `pubgrub_prop.rs` case.
+All three paths reduce to `VersionPreferences` at the resolver boundary, so the tests build prefs from a first resolution and re-resolve both kept and freed, comparing pubgrub against the default resolver (graph nodes + edges) and SAT.
+Next: close the end-to-end gap — drive a real `Cargo.lock` through `ops::resolve` and the `--precise` registry pinning (see §8), e.g. via a cargo-test integration test rather than the resolver harness.
 4. **Real-world differential testing** via `Eh2406/pubgrub-crates-benchmark` —
    resolve many crates.io crates with both resolvers and diff.
 5. **Weak-dep + feature-map fidelity** — stress more `dep?/feat` shapes and